Aszeal/PyBer_Analysis/README.md

 After analyzing all the information, I have three recommendations for the decision-makers at Pyber.
 But first, I need to address the **disparities** in the data.
 Based off of the data, it appears that the **more** customers use the product the **less** the **Drivers** make per fair.
 Laslty, there are **twice as many Urban Drivers** than there are rides.

 My three recommendations are the following:
-1. Reduce the amount of drivers in Urban areas so that the current driver see increased fares per ride
+1. Reduce the amount of drivers in Urban areas so that the current driver see increased fares per ride.
-2. Focus more on accumulating more rides in Rural areas
+2. Focus more on accumulating more rides in Rural areas.
 3. Look to focus on more marketing tactics in Suburban areas to get them to use the product more.

 In conclusion, following the recommendations may lead to increased profits and reduced expenses.